Pachliopta hector: Life cycle

 Higher numbers of them are seen from August to November and also from April to June.
 They breed up to seven times per year and it has been found to take only 39–47 days from egg to adult.

 Eggs

 Similar to those of the common rose, the eggs hatch in seven days.

 Caterpillars

-The caterpillars of the crimson rose are similar to those of the common rose butterflies, but are purplish black or blackish brown with a little bit of red, pink and orange colors on there wings.
+The caterpillars of the crimson rose are similar to those of the common rose butterflies, but are purplish black or blackish brown with a little bit of red, pink and orange colors on their wings.
 They have a black head and orange osmeterium.
 Their bodies are fat, with orange-red tubercles and a prominent yellowish-white band transversely placed on segments six to eight.
 The caterpillar has five instars.
 The caterpillars are known to display cannibalistic behaviour.

 Pupa

 The pupa is pinkish brown with darker expanded wing cases.
 The wing-like expansions on the abdomen are distinctive.